github/semantic/semantic-scope-graph/README.md

-This project contains efforts to build scope-graphing mechanisms atop the ASTs provided by semantic.
+This project contains scope-graphing mechanisms atop the ASTs provided by semantic.